BosEriko/discord-bot/README.md

 ### General purpose Discord Bot for Anime Servers

 Kuru Anime's Discord Bot is your one-stop bot for Anime servers!
+It keeps on growing day by day and if there's a feature that you want to be included we'll be glad to help you add it!
+Our Discord Bot also follows one of Kuru Anime's main core value which is staying open-source!

 <!--
 **Links**